1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Blue Ocean Global Wealth

 Marguerita M. Cheng is the Chief Executive Officer at Blue Ocean Global Wealth.
 She is often featured in national publications.
 Cheng is a CFP® professional, a Chartered Retirement Planning Counselor℠, Retirement Income Certified Professional and a Certified Divorce Financial Analyst.
-She proudly serves as a CFP Board Ambassador and helps educate the public, policy makers and media about the benefits of competent, ethical financial planning.
+She helps educate the public, policy makers and media about the benefits of competent, ethical financial planning.
 She serves as a subject matter expert for the CFP Board, contributing to the development of examination questions for the CFP® Certification Examination.
 Cheng also volunteers for CFP Board Disciplinary and Ethics Commission (DEC) hearings.
-She is an FPA National Board Member and a frequent speaker on financial planning, Social Security, diversity, elder care and retirement.
+She is a past FPA National Board Member and a frequent speaker on financial planning, Social Security, diversity, elder care and retirement.

 Make a budget and stick to it when spending on your kids.